Troubleshoot

 For Android devices, all collected data on the device is flushed, and the Android SDK is disabled for the device.

-Images are still missing in your Replay session
+Images are missing in a Replay session

 If you used the Android Image Extraction tool